DiLiberto-Lab/ARC-Hub-listening-study/README.md

 - Images used on the page
 - Participant Information Sheet (PDF) - not created yet.
 To be added.

-The webpage is intended as a design prototype to be recreated within the Di Liberto Lab website.
+The webpage is intended as a design prototype to be finalised and added to the Di Liberto Lab website.